dtonon/stacker-beep/README.md

 # Stacker Beep

 Use this command line utility to be informed, with a *beep*, about new content of Stacker.news, filtering by authors, topics, domains and territory.
+A mute list is also supported.

 ![](screen.png)